Vatsim-Scandinavia/discord-bot/messages/faq_waiting.md

-I believe you're asking about the waiting time for training.

 ## Waiting time in VATSIM Scandinavia
 The waiting time varies by country.
 Generally, it may extend up to 12 months or follow the timing specified in your confirmation email.